brianbuie/mern-starter/README.md

+## What it do

+This is my simple starter for the MERN stack I inevitably fall back on.
+I may start out with something different, but it always evolves to this.

+It has some opinionated basics in it already, including Mongoose & Passport for Auth and styled-components for CSS

 ## Quick Start

 In the terminal (with yarn installed globally):

-`git clone git@github.com:brianbuie/webpack-starter.git "New Project" && cd "New Project" && yarn install && yarn new-project`
+`git clone git@github.com:brianbuie/mern-starter.git "New Project" && cd "New Project" && yarn install && yarn new-project`

-This will clone the repo, install dependencies, and remove the git repo
+This will clone the repo, install dependencies, remove the git repo, remove the NEW-PROJECT.js script, and remove the "new-project" script entry in package.json

-For quick future projects, I've added this alias to my ~/.bash_profile

-`alias new-webpack-project='git clone git@github.com:brianbuie/webpack-starter.git "New Project" && cd "New Project" && yarn install && yarn new-project'`

-then I just type `new-webpack-project` in the terminal and BAM!

-## Why?
+## TODO

-Whenever I have a quick idea or want to screw around with something, I hate NOT using webpack, but I also hate setting up webpack fresh.

-I also don't like using starter-packs that are already full of stuff.
-This is intended to make it easy to init and start adding the packages I need for the project.
+Create a bash script to allow `new-mern-project [name]` (currently creates a "New Project" folder)

+test build/deployment and add script